Cisco8114/CiscoBot-Extension/Darkbot API/README.md

 # Ciscobot API
-This is a base template including Discord login for Dark Bot (1.3+).
+This is a base template including Discord login for Cisco Bot (1.3+).
 Those of you who are developers looking for more out of Dark Bot can feel free to use this as needed.

 # Installation
 - Drag the `Ciscobot API` folder into your `extensions` folder for Darkbot.